SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-06-good-news-on-covid-variants.md

   maybe we have to emigrate to Israel to make this apply to us?
 Hmmm.)

 Absolutely fabulous result!
 Both scientifically (big, clean datasets analyzed clearly) and in in terms of the good news they bring.
+This, dear readers, is _how it is done._

 ## The Weekend Conclusion